BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 In modern society, directly observing reality is increasingly challenging.
 To stay informed about various aspects such as the state of the economy, job market trends, recent fashion styles, developments in one's favorite sports league, or new scientific inventions and studies, it is impractical to personally verify these facets.
 Instead, we depend on the observations made by others and, of course, machines.
 This means we have to engage with various forms of reporting and analysis: reading reports about the GDP, considering the opinions of fashion critics, watching sports programs, and reviewing scientific papers.
+In science, we write review papers about review papers.
+We track how often papers are cited, i.e. how these papers are being observed.
 This reliance on second-hand information shapes our understanding of the world, as we depend on external observers to provide us with insights and knowledge about various domains that we cannot directly experience or verify ourselves.

-We frequently depend on multiple layers of *second-order observations* or various levels of abstraction.
+We are frequently depend on multiple layers of *second-order observations* or various levels of abstraction.
 Scientific papers serve as a prime example.
 These papers are typically not intended for a general audience but are meant for peers within the specific field of research.
 As a result, the average person often finds them inaccessible.